-Write downs and (gains)/losses on equity method investments for the nine month period ended September 30, 2003 consisted primarily of permanent reductions in the value of NRG Energy's Loy Yang project.
-In May 2003, NRG Energy and its partners completed negotiations, which culminated into the completion of a share purchase agreement to sell 100% of the project.
+Write downs and (gains)/losses on equity method investments for the nine month period ended September 30, 2003 consisted primarily of NRG Energy's Loy Yang project.
+In May 2003, NRG Energy and its partners completed negotiations, which culminated into the completion of a Share Purchase Agreement to sell 100% of the project.
 Completion of the sale is subject to various conditions.
 Upon completion, the sale will result in proceeds of approximately \$25.0 million to \$31.0 million to NRG Energy.
 Consequently, NRG Energy recorded an impairment charge of approximately \$140.0 million during the quarter ended June 30, 2003.
-This charge included approximately \$61.0 million of foreign currency translation losses related to the investment in Loy Yang, in accordance with EITF Issue No. 01-05 "Application of FASB Statement No. 52 to an Investment Being Evaluated for Impairment that will be Disposed of."
-Offsetting this charge is a net gain of approximately \$12.1 million relating to the sale of NRG Energy's interest in Mustang Station.
+This charge included approximately \$61.0 million of foreign currency translation losses related to the investment in Loy Yang, as in accordance with EITF Issue No. 01-05 "Application of FASB Statement No. 52 to an Investment Being Evaluated for Impairment that will be Disposed of."
+Offsetting this charge is a net gain of approximately \$12.1 million relating to the sale of Mustang Station.